dansuh17/dotfiles/README.md

 mv ~/.[^.]* ~/.dotfiles.backup/
 ```
 The error message `mv: rename /Users/[user]/.dotfiles.backup to /Users/[user]/.dotfiles.backup/.dotfiles.backup: Invalid argument` is natural since it cannot place itself inside.

+**careful** : This moves ALL dotfiles into the backup folder.
+Some other configuration files starting with '.' may not work and require restoration.

 # get new dotfiles
 ```bash